Ayyankhan101/MLFQ-Scheduling/docs/QUICKSTART.md

 - Perfect for understanding exactly how the algorithm makes decisions
 - Watch processes move between queues with precise timing

+### Experiment 6: Export Your Results
+- Run a simulation with your chosen process set
+- When complete (or during), click the "📊 Export CSV" button
+- Download the CSV file containing all process data and scheduler metrics
+- Perfect for analysis in Excel, Google Sheets, or data analysis tools

 ## Terminal Interface (For the Curious)

 If you want to dig deeper, try the terminal interface: